Wolverine971/9takes/src/blog/people/politicians/Prince-Harry.md

 ## What is Prince Harry's Personality Type?

-### Prince Harry: An Enneagram Type 6
+### Prince Harry is the 'loyal skeptic' aka the Enneagram Type 6

-The Enneagram Type 6, often known as "The Loyalist," is characterized by a complex blend of commitment, security-seeking, and an acute sense of anxiety.
+"Loyal skeptics" are characterized by a complex blend of commitment, security-seeking, and an acute sense of anxiety.
 Type 6 individuals are the vigilant guardians of their world, constantly scanning for potential hazards yet yearning for stability and trust in their relationships.

 ## A Royal Under the Microscope: The Six's Struggle for Security